satbirkira/eyb-dl-gui/README.md

 License
 -------

-Copyright 2014 Satbir Saini — satbirkira@gmail.com
+Copyright 2014 Satbir Saini â€” satbirkira@gmail.com

 eyb-dl-gui is released into the public domain by the copyright holders.